tehw0lf/airbash/README.md

 `./airba.sh` starts the script, automatically scanning and attacking targets that are not found in the database.
 `./crackdefault.sh` attempts to break known default key algorithms.

+To view the database contents, run `sqlite3 .db.sqlite3 "SELECT * FROM hs"` in the main directory.

 ## Output

 `_n`: number of access points found